Join Discovery, the new community for book lovers

 Buy on Amazon

-A masterclass in character development, the very title of Dostoyevsky’s Crime and Punishment is essentially an idiom for 'epic literature.'
+A masterclass in creating profound characters, the very title of Dostoyevsky’s Crime and Punishment is essentially a byword for 'epic literature.'
 It centers around Raskolnikov, an unremarkable man who randomly murders someone after convincing himself that his motives are lofty enough to justify his actions.
 It turns out that it’s never that simple, and his conscience begins to call to him more and more.

 Dangerous Liaisons (Centaur Classics) [The 100 greatest novels of all time - #41]